GAREET/Homework_2/README.md

 # Home-work-2

-- Для выполнения домашнего задания я использовал программу Visual Studio.
+- I used Visual Studio to do my homework.

 • heder
 • main